Taipei Economic and Cultural Representative Office, Washington, D.C.: History

-Prior to 1979, the Republic of China (Taiwan) was represented in Washington by its embassy, occupying the building now used by Haiti.
-After the transfer of recognition to the People's Republic of China, the Republic of China was no longer recognized by the United States, and therefore no longer entitled to use the former embassy, with its diplomatic mission replaced by the current Taipei Economic and Cultural Representative Office.
-The mission serves as the office of the Coordination Council for North American Affairs (CCNAA) in Washington, D.C., established in 1979 as the counterpart to the American Institute in Taiwan, after the United States established diplomatic relations with the People's Republic of China.
-The council was renamed Taiwan Council for US Affairs in 2019.
+Prior to 1979, the Republic of China (with government on Taiwan since 1949) was represented in Washington, D.C. by its embassy, occupying the building now used by the Haitian embassy.
+After the transfer of recognition to the People's Republic of China, the government of the Republic of China was no longer recognized by the United States, and therefore no longer entitled to use the former embassy, with its diplomatic mission replaced by a non-diplomatic-titled representative office.
+The mission serves as the office of the Coordination Council for North American Affairs (CCNAA) in Washington, D.C., established in March 1979 as the counterpart to the American Institute in Taiwan, after the United States established diplomatic relations with the People's Republic of China.
+The council was renamed Taiwan Council for U.S. Affairs in 2019.